 Each Funding source has regulations regarding the transfer of property between programs.
 These regulations are to be followed when assessing the transfer of property between programs.
 (This may include written permission from the funding source and may take an extended period of time.)
-Programs or individual staff, who are aware of and interested in obtaining such property, must obtain written approval from the Program Director and the Executive Director to process property transfers from one program to another.
-Support Services staff will not allow the transfer of assets from one program to another until they have written approval from the Program Director.
+Programs or individual staff, who are aware of and interested in obtaining such property, must obtain written approval from the Program Director and the Chief Executive Officer to process property transfers from one program to another.
+Support Services staff will not allow the transfer of assets from one program to another until they have written approval from the Program Director and the Executive Director.